 South Asians who immigrated to Canada in the early twentieth century often faced discrimination when they arrived in British Columbia.
 Many had their rights supressed and their voices silenced.

-However, a recent exhibit about the four-decade fight by South Asians in that province to win the right to vote is giving a voice to the members of the community and reinforcing its place in the history of Canada.
+However, a recent exhibition about the four-decade fight by South Asians in British Columbia to win the right to vote has given a voice to the members of the community and is reinforcing the community’s place in the history of Canada.

 (Dis)Enfranchisement 1907–1947: The Forty Year Struggle for the Vote highlighted the experiences of South Asian immigrants on Canada’s west coast.
 The exhibition ran from February 2016 to June 2018 at the Sikh Heritage Museum in the Gur Sikh Temple National Historic Site in Abbotsford, B.C.

-“The inspiration behind the project was to provide the research on South Asian history that is largely missing or omitted from the Canadian historical record in terms of challenges and successes in nation-building,” said Satwinder Kaur Bains, director of the South Asian Studies Institute of the University of the Fraser Valley and the organizer of the exhibit.
+“The inspiration behind the project was to provide the research on South Asian history that is largely missing or omitted from the Canadian historical record in terms of challenges and successes in nation-building,” said Satwinder Kaur Bains, director of the South Asian Studies Institute of the University of the Fraser Valley and the exhibit’s organizer.